Flutterando/hasura_connect/packages/hasura_cache_interceptor/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To install Hasura Connect in your project you can follow the instructions below:
+To install Hasura Connect and Hasura Cache Interceptor in your project you can follow the instructions below:

 * In Memory Cache (without persistence)